entando/entando-docs/vuepress/docs/next/docs/curate/local-hub-bundle-versions-faq.md

 ```

 As you can see from the code above, the bundle `cms-quickstart-bundle` has 2 versions available.
-Each version in the `tags` object must correspond a tag in the git repository provided in the `tarball` field.
+Each version in the `tags` object must correspond a tag in the Git repository provided in the `tarball` field.

 ## What format should I use to version my bundle?

-The ECR requires versions to follow the [semantic versioning 2.0.0](https://semver.org/#semantic-versioning-200), with the possibility to prepend a `v` to the version itself.
+The Local Hub requires versions to follow the [semantic versioning 2.0.0](https://semver.org/#semantic-versioning-200), with the possibility to prepend a `v` to the version itself.
 Some valid bundle versions are:

 - 1.0
 - v0.1.0-alpha